You can’t beat a classic, and this Easy French Bread recipe is so easy that you won’t want to pick it up from the supermarket anymore!

 What to serve French Bread with

 You can never go wrong with serving French Bread with soup!
-Some of my favorites that would go perfectly with a loaf of easy French Bread are my New England Chicken Chowder Recipe, Lasagna Soup, or Broccoli Cheese Soup.
+Some of my favorites that would go perfectly with a loaf of easy French Bread are my Classic Homemade Beef Stew, Lasagna Soup, or Broccoli Cheese Soup.

 French Bread also always goes with pasta!
-Some of my favorites are Stuffed Manicotti with Beef, One Pan Pasta with Bacon and Peas, or Baked Penne.
+Some of my favorites are pasta with this Easy Alfredo Sauce, One Pan Pasta with Bacon and Peas, or Penne Pasta Bake.

 Polenta Bread